yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `show_hidden` {#mgr.show_hidden}

 Show hidden files.
+Default: `false`

 - `true`: Show
 - `false`: Do not show

 ### `show_symlink` {#mgr.show_symlink}

 Show the path of the symlink file point to, after the filename.
+Default: `true`

 - `true`: Show
 - `false`: Do not show

 ### `scrolloff` {#mgr.scrolloff}

 The number of files to keep above and below the cursor when moving through the file list.
+Default: `5`

 If the value is larger than half the screen height (e.g. `200`), the cursor will be centered.

 ### `mouse_events` {#mgr.mouse_events}

-Array of strings, the types of mouse events can be received by the plugin system, available values:
+Array of strings, the types of mouse events can be received by the plugin system.
+Default: `["click", "scroll"]`

+Available values:

 - `"click"`: Mouse click
 - `"scroll"`: Mouse vertical scroll